|

 Also, just like there are few "standard" cases, there are few standard valuation situations.
 Every business or asset is unique.
 What's important to understand is that the differences, not the similarities, have the most significant impact on value.

-Fifth - The Need For Exceptional Communication Skills
+Fifth - The Need for Exceptional Communication Skills

 Cases are often emotionally charged.
 Add this to the discussion of unfamiliar, complex financial matters and communication can easily breakdown.